whzard/punybuf/docs/BinaryFormat.md

 **Important**: structs marked as `@sealed` do not support extensions and don't have an EL (extra `UInt`) at the end.

-Command arguments can also be structs, and this can also be extended in such way.
+Command arguments can also be structs, and thus can also be extended in such way.

 ### Extending enums
 Compared to structs, extending enums is very simple.
 If the user defined a `@default` variant, the enum is extensible.
 Otherwise, the enum is "sealed".